 Pilot regional hubs will draw together research that has been carried out and is ongoing as well as identifying the current and future research needs of practitioners in Outdoor Learning.
 The intention is to support high quality, frequent and progressive Outdoor Learning (OL) for children and young people, by enabling a more integrated approach to research and practice at a local level.
 Working with a range of partners we hope to provide a more unified voice for Outdoor Learning to influence policy and practice, and to establish a broader platform on which to seek further funding to extend the research evidence base.

-The initial pilot hubs are in the North West contact Chris Loynes at the University of Cumbria, South West contact Sue Waite at Plymouth University and Scotland contact Natalie White at East Ayrshire.
+The initial pilot hubs are in the North West contact Heather Prince at the University of Cumbria, South West contact Alun Morgan at Plymouth University, Scotland contact Dr Greg Mannion at the University of Stirling and South East contact Sarah O’Malley at The Bay Trust.
 If these pilot hubs are successful, it is likely that research hubs will extend to other areas of the UK.